ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/openscap_integration.md

 #### Assigning the Built-In OpenSCAP Policy Profile

 The OpenSCAP policy profile included with {{ site.data.product.title }} is not automatically assigned.
 You still need to assign it to a container provider.
-The method for doing so is similar to that of any normal policy profile (as in [???](#profile-assign)):
+The method for doing so is similar to that of any normal policy profile.
+For more information, see [Assigning Policy Profiles](#assigning-policy-profiles).

 1. Browse to menu: **Compute > Containers > Providers**, check the providers that you need to assign the OpenSCAP policy profile to.